-In PostgreSQL 9.5 and later, it's possible to use pg_rewind to re-synchronise the existing data directory, which will usually be much faster than re-cloning the server.
+It's possible to use pg_rewind to re-synchronise the existing data directory, which will usually be much faster than re-cloning the server.
 However pg_rewind can only be used if PostgreSQL either has wal_log_hints enabled, or data checksums were enabled when the cluster was initialized.

 Execute repmgr standby clone with the --dry-run option; this will report any configuration problems which need to be rectified.

 Use the command line option --copy-external-config-files.
 For more details see Copying configuration files.